Ryujinra/trading_sim/README.md

 # trading_sim

-Backtest multiple trading strategies concurrently using historical data.

-This TCP socket application runs a proxy server which exposes a clean wrapper to various exchanges.
-Each trading strategy communicates synchronously with the proxy server to retrieve historical chart data.
-The trading strategies analyze the historical chart data and then reply by placing a limit order and requesting for the next iteration of chart data.
-The proxy server maintains the performance metrics of each trading strategy,  and upon termination of the trading strategy, send's the performance metrics to the client.
-The client then sorts the trading strategies based on their respective performance grade, allowing the user to analyze multiple trading strategies concurrently.
+This TCP socket application can backtest multiple trading strategies concurrently.
+It runs a proxy server which exposes a clean wrapper to various financial exchanges.
+The trading strategies communicate with the proxy server which maintains their respective performance metrics.
+Upon termination of all trading strategies, the proxy server notifies the client of each strategies performance grade, allowing the client to test and analyze multiple trading strategies concurrently.

 ## Usage